Shack Shealy: Biography

-Shealy was born June 1, 1873, at Etheridge, South Carolina, in what is now known as Saluda County (formerly part of Edgefield County).
+Shealy was born on June 1, 1873, in Etheridge, South Carolina, an area now known as Saluda County (formerly part of Edgefield County).
 His father, J. Edward Shealy, was a well-to-do planter of Edgefield, his mother was Miss Frances Linder, of Lexington.
-Shealy attended public schools of this County until February 1894, when he entered Clemson Agricultural College of South Carolina, in June 1894; graduated 1899 with a Bachelor of Science degree.
+Shealy attended public schools of this County until February 1894, when he enrolled at Clemson Agricultural College of South Carolina, in June 1894; graduated 1899 with a Bachelor of Science degree.

 "He decided to take the agricultural course and has pursued it to a successful completion.
 He has been honored with the highest office in the corps, being appointed Senior Captain in February 1898.
 He has been president of the Columbian Society, was captain of the '98 foot ball [sic] team, holding the position of left end in a manner that left nothing to be desired.

 "After graduation Mr. Shealy expects to make a specialty of Veterinary Science.

 "Characteristic: A fondness for, but extreme diffidence toward the fair sex."